Visualizing Quality Metrics

 First we define a helper function to get the data.
 The function get_calibration_data takes input IQMClient, calibration_set_id and optionally a filename.
 The filename option can be pass to save the data to a json file.

-client: IQMClient, calibration_set_id=None, filename: str = None
+def get_calibration_data(client: IQMClient, filename: str = None):

 """

-Optionally save the response to a json file, if filename is provided
+Optionally save the response to a json file, if filename is provided.

 """